Denice Hicks, Executive Artistic Director

 Bradley Brown, Managing Director

 Bradley has worked as an actor, teaching artist, musician, and assistant stage manager for the Nashville Shakespeare Festival since his first production in 2009.
-His performance credits for NSF include The Complete Works of Shakespeare Abridged, The Taming of the Shrew, Romeo and Juliet, Much Ado About Nothing, A Midsummer Night's Dream, and A Comedy of Errors.
+His performance credits for NSF include The Complete Works of Shakespeare Abridged, The Taming of the Shrew, Romeo and Juliet, Much Ado About Nothing, A Midsummer Night's Dream, and The Comedy of Errors.
 Bradley has also been an award-winning educator, leading theatre programs at Hillsboro IB World School and Page Middle School.
 He was awarded PTSO Educator of the Year at Hillsboro for the 2012-2013 school year, as well as HHS Teacher of the Year in 2013-2014.
 In 2011, he was awarded the English Speaking Union Shakespeare Educator Fellowship Award, affording him the opportunity to train at the Oregon Shakespeare Festival.
 Brown graduated magna cum laude from Tennessee Technological University with a B.S. in marketing.
 During his time at TTU, he won several accolades, including competitive scholarships from the Nashville Advertising Federation.
 Brown also has an MFA in Acting from The University of North Carolina at Greensboro.
 He brings years of professional theater experience outside of NSF with him as well.
 He has worked as an actor for Blackbird Theatre and Springhouse Theater in Tennessee, Seaside Repertory Theatre in Florida, Triad Stage (including two world premiere productions), and the North Carolina Shakespeare Festival, in North Carolina.
 Bradley was also on the Board of Directors of the Tennessee Theatre Association in 2015-16.

 Robert Marigza-Yeo, Producer